rn1hd/rn1hd/README.md

 [Back to Top (Basic Questions)](https://github.com/rn1hd#basic-questions)

-- I took this time to gain proficiency in **modern in-demand technologies** and **practical communication**, which I believe makes me a more versatile and skilled professional.
+- I took this time to gain proficiency in **modern in-demand technologies** and **practical communication** to be more versatile and skilled professional.

 #### **What did you like least about your last job?**